-Since early 2013, Humanity & Inclusion has deployed rehabilitation teams, and partners in Syria, where they've provided physical therapy to the injured and people with disabilities and non communicable diseases.
-The organization has worked with injured Syrian refugees in Jordan and Lebanon since the summer of 2012.
+Since the summer of 2012, Humanity & Inclusion has deployed rehabilitation teams and partners to help Syrians in Jordan and Lebanon.
 In the summer of 2014, Humanity & Inclusion extended its operations to include Syrian refugees in Iraqi Kurdistan.
 In 2015, demining experts assessed the northern city of Kobani.
 Four months of combat, including ground fighting and coalition air strikes in Kobani left an average of ten munitions per square meter in the city center, and destroyed nearly 80% of buildings, according to the brief Humanity & Inclusion released in May 2015.

 Since the start of our Syrian Crisis response, our donors have helped more than 555,000 people (individuals and their families) caught up in this crisis.

 Humanity & Inclusion helps hospitals and clinics care for injured refugees by supplying rehabilitation equipment and organizing physical therapy sessions for patients.
 The rehabilitation team provides physical therapy to people who have had limbs amputated and need to learn to use artificial limbs, as well as people with injuries such as complex fractures that could result in a permanent disability due to prolonged periods of inactivity.

 The organization supports vulnerable refugee families through distributions of food and hygiene items.

-Risk education teams visit displaced people in camps and urban areas to educate them about the dangers posed by explosive remnants of war.
+Risk education teams educate Syrians about the dangers posed by explosive remnants of war.
 In particular, children are taught how to identify and avoid ordnance.
 More than 71,500 Syrians have been educated so far.

 Humanity & Inclusion works in close collaboration with local and international organizations to ensure that services for refugees are accessible to people with reduced mobility.